EAGLE RISING

 The American eagle's stronger right talon clutches an olive branch which Thomson said symbolized "the power of peace."
 The Eagle carries a message of unity, E pluribus unum.

-Except for the shield's pattern of stripes, this artwork is an accurate realization of the Great Seal because it correctly shows the rays of light breaking through the clouds, as well as the constellation of stars in a natural formation.
+This artwork is an accurate realization of America's Great Seal, because it correctly shows the rays of light breaking through the clouds, as well as the constellation of stars in a natural formation.

 Visit Harriton House.